yutingcxiang/progress-tracker/README.md

 # Learn.co Progress Tracker

-For learn.co students to track their hours and completed work for each section throughout their learning process.
+For learn.co students to track their hours and completed work for each of their study sessions throughout their curriculum.

 ## Installation